Supercolony-net/openbrush-contracts/examples/payment-splitter/README.md

 }
 ```

-4. After that you can inherit the implementation of `PaymentSplitter`You can customize (override) some methods there.
+4. Inherit the implementation of `PaymentSplitter`.
+You can customize (override) methods in this `impl` block.

 ```rust
 impl PaymentSplitter for SplitterStruct {}
 ```

-5. Now you only need to define constructor and your basic version of `PaymentSplitter` contract is ready.
+5. Define constructor and your basic version of `PaymentSplitter` contract is ready.

 ```rust
 impl SplitterStruct {